gw31415/fzyselect.vim/README.md

 ## How to use
 Only one function `fzyselect#start` is provided
-(two if you includes `require 'fzyselect'.start` exported for Lua.).
+(two if you includes `require 'fzyselect'.start` exported for Lua).

 You can use similar to `vim.ui.select`.
 Please see [this document](https://neovim.io/doc/user/lua.html#vim.ui.select()).